 Shepard, B. (2010).
 Queer Politics and Anti-Capitalism: From Theory to Praxis.
 In S. Burkhard.
 Queering Paradigms.
 (Pp.81-100) Berlin: Peter Lang Publishing Group.

-Shepard, B. (2010, in press) Play and World Making: From Gay Liberation to DIY Community Building.
+Shepard, B. (2010) Play and World Making: From Gay Liberation to DIY Community Building.
 In Dan Berger.
 The Hidden 1970s: Histories of Radicalism Rutgers University Press.

-Shepard, B. (2010, in press) Harm Reduction and Human Services.
+Shepard, B. (2010) Harm Reduction and Human Services.
 Best Practices in Human Services.
 Council for Standards in Human Services Education (CSHSE) Monograph.

-Shepard, B. (2010, in press).
+Shepard, B. (2010).
 DIY Politics and Queer Activism.
 In Team Colors Eds.
 (Craig Hughes, Stevie Peace, Kevin Van Meter).
 2010.
 In the Middle of a Whirlwind: Movement, Movements, and Contemporary Radical Currents in the United States.
 Oakland: AK Press.

 Shepard, B. (2009).
 A Program Description Based on Program Theory: The CitiWide Harm Reduction Outreach Model.
 In M. Smith.
 Handbook of Program Evaluation New York: Oxford University Press.

 Shepard, B. (2009).
 History, Narrative, and Sexual Identity: Gay Liberation and Post-War Movements for Sexual Freedom in the United States.
 In P. L. Hammack and B.J.
 Cohler.
 The Story of Sexual Identity: Narrative perspectives on the gay and lesbian life course. (pp.23-48) New York: Oxford University Press.